jxmot/esp8266-12F-witty/README.md

 ## Button & LDR

+Pressing the button on the ESP8266 board will be detected and the current input from the LDR will be read.
+The LDR values can range from about 20 (*when dark*) to 1024 when fully illuminated.

 ## The loop

 The majority of sketch's logic is executed from within the `loop()` function.
 In this skectch that isn't an issue only because this sketch is simple and doesn't require any precision timing or fast execution of logic within `loop()`.